 - (aq) for aqueous (dissolved in water)

-For instance, the equation for the reaction of solid sodium chloride dissolving in water would include NaCl(s) to represent the solid state of sodium chloride before dissolving and NaCl(aq) to represent the aqueous solution after dissolving.
+As an example, the equation for the reaction of solid sodium chloride dissolving in water would include NaCl(s) to represent the solid state of sodium chloride before dissolving and NaCl(aq) to represent the aqueous solution after dissolving.

 Reaction Conditions